 AM: What painting is currently on the easel and what’s the next self-assignment that you’d like to challenge yourself with?

-DT: I have a large vanitaspiece on one easel and on another I am preparing to launch into a formal portrait commission for an Ivy League school.
+DT: I have a large vanitas piece on one easel, and on another I am preparing to launch into a formal portrait commission for an Ivy League school.
 My sitter has a compelling narrative: He’s a surgeon and the designer and developer of a ground-breaking medical implant device.
 He’s also a visionary for formulating medical networks and building care infrastructure.
-I’m intrigued with his biography, and I’m looking forward to the opportunity to commemorate his body of work.
+I’m intrigued by his biography, and I’m looking forward to the opportunity to commemorate his body of work.